 A Type value is assigned to the Content Stream by the most upstream HDCP Transmitter based on instructions received from the Upstream Content Control Function.
 The exact mechanism used by the Upstream Content Control Function to instruct the HDCP Transmitter is outside the scope of this specification.
 Type 0 Content Stream (see Section 4.2.12) may be transmitted by the HDCP Repeater to all HDCP Devices.
-Type 1 Content Stream (see Section 4.2.12) must not be transmitted by the HDCP Repeater through its HDCP-protected Interface Ports connected to HDCP 1.x-compliant Devices and HDCP 2.0-compliant Repeaters.
+Type 1 Content Stream (see Section 4.2.12) must not be transmitted by the HDCP Repeater through its HDCP-protected Interface Ports connected to HDCP 1.x-compliant Devices, HDCP 2.0-compliant Devices and HDCP 2.1-compliant Devices.